snowman-repos/book/account_managers/README.md

 So how can you accurately assess how much to charge the client?
 Whatever you do, don't charge hourly rates.
 This limits your potential revenue and presents plenty of other problems:
 * hourly rates have a ceiling - you can only charge so much until the client pushes back, regardless of whether the work is finished or not
 * hourly rates are limited by the fact that there are only so many billable hours in a year
-* hourly rates are too easy to compare but offer no reflection of the quality of services offered (e.g. you might charge $100 / hour compared with someone else who charges $95 / hour - on paper $95 seems more tempting, even though the production team may vary wildly.) - this may lead to clients trying to low ball you
+* hourly rates are too easy to compare but offer no reflection of the quality of services offered (e.g. you might charge $100 / hour compared with someone else who charges $95 / hour - on paper $95 seems more tempting, even though the production team may vary wildly.) - this may lead to clients trying to low-ball you
 * hourly rates mean you're selling time, not results, and it's results that clients care about
 * clients may become stressed as they worry about every single hour you and your team are working